/ukroutes

 1. Routing from POIs to postcodes

 While the interest is in determining the distance from postcodes to POIs, the previous processing allows for a large speed-up by considering the reverse of this task.
-The Routing class in routing.py primarily routes using the Single Source Shortest Path cugraph.sssp algorithm, which allows for weighted routing from a single source to all other nodes in a graph.
-The graph itself is therefore filtered for each POI using the buffer determined in the add_topk function, and increased (if required) until all important postcodes relating to a POI are found within this subgraph.
-This approach means that for each postcode, the minimum returned distance indicates the nearest POI by drive-time.
+The Route class in routing.py primarily routes using the Multi Source Shortest Path nx.multi_source_dijkstra algorithm, which allows for weighted routing from points of interest to all other nodes in a graph.
+This approach means that for each node associated with a postcode, the minimum returned distance indicates the nearest POI by drive-time.